nativewind/nativewind/apps/website/docs/quick-starts/expo.md

 <StartCoding />

-## Additional setup for Expo Web
+## Expo Web

+When running on web, NativeWind is a compatability layer between [Tailwind CSS](http://www.tailwindcss.com) and React Native.

+You will need follow a [Tailwind CSS installation guide](https://tailwindcss.com/docs/installation) and ensure NativeWind is transpiled.

-### Webpack setup
+### Example webpack setup

-If you are using Expo Web without a framework, you will need to add a custom webpack configuration file.
+Expo Web uses webpack, so one possible setup is adding `PostCSS` to your `webpack.config.js` and adding [Tailwind CSS as a PostCSS plugin](https://tailwindcss.com/docs/installation/using-postcss).

+You can also add `nativewind` to your transpilation list through the `@expo/webpack-config` babel options.

 ```tsx
 // webpack.config.js